RandyGaul/cute_framework/doc/string/string/README.md

 ## String Class

 Cute's string class is implemented by Cute's [string pool](https://github.com/RandyGaul/cute_framework/tree/master/doc/string/strpool) implementation.
-This means that the strings stored by the string class are subject to two major limitations.
+This means the strings are subject to two major limitations.

 1. Raw c-strings retrieved from strings must not be stored, and only used temporarily.
 2. The string pool behind the string class implementation is fundamentally single-threaded, so passing strings over multiple threads is a big no-no, unless you know what you're doing.